jupyterlab/extension-examples/README.md

 _checkout how the core packages of JupyterLab are defined at https://github.com/JupyterLab/JupyterLab/tree/master/packages .
-Each package is structured very similarly to the extension that we are writing.
+Each package is structured similarly to the extension that we are writing.
 This modular structure makes JupyterLab very adapatable_

 An overview of the classes and their attributes and methods can be found in the